odoo/owl/doc/reference/props.md

   - `type`: the main type of the prop being validated
   - `element`: if the type was `Array`, then the `element` key describes the type of each element in the array.
 If it is not set, then we only validate the array, not its elements,
   - `shape`: if the type was `Object`, then the `shape` key describes the interface of the object.
 If it is not set, then we only validate the object, not its elements,
+  - `values`: if the type was `Object`, then the `values` key describes the interface of values in the object, this allows validating objects that are used as mappings, where keys are not known in advance but the shape of the values is.
   - `validate`: this is a function which should return a boolean to determine if the value is valid or not.
 Useful for custom validation logic.
   - `optional`: if true, the prop is not mandatory